 - 8.1 After the completion of each assignment, Internal Audit will issue a draft report to the relevant Head of Service, containing the findings of the audit work, an action plan and an audit opinion on the area under review.
 Internal Audit will aim to issue this draft report within 21 days of completion of the audit fieldwork. - 8.2 Senior Management is expected to respond to Internal Audit with a completed action plan within 21 days of the issue of the draft report.
-A clearance meeting will be held between the Internal Auditor and the Head of Service during the 21 day period to discuss the findings and facilitate the completion of the action plan. - 8.3 Following the return of the completed action plan, Internal Audit will aim to finalise and publish the report within 14 days. - 8.4 Each final Internal Audit report will be issued to the relevant Executive Director and Heads of Service.
+A clearance meeting will be offered to the Head of Service during the 21 day

+- period if they wish to discuss the findings and facilitate the completion of the action plan. - 8.3 Following the return of the completed action plan, Internal Audit will aim to finalise and publish the report within 14 days. - 8.4 Each final Internal Audit report will be issued to the relevant Executive Director and Heads of Service.
 Copies will also be made available to the Chief Executive and the Section 95 Officer. - 8.5 Once finalised, each Internal Audit report and action plan will be submitted to the Audit and Scrutiny Committee. - 8.6 Internal Audit recognises that its responsibility does not cease at the point when a report is published.
-Regular follow-up work will be carried out to ensure that actions are in place and are effective.

-- 8.7 Failure by Senior Management to implement actions within the previously agreed timescales will be reported to the Audit and Scrutiny Committee at the first meeting following the end of the quarter in which the action was due to be implemented. - 8.8 The Audit and Scrutiny Committee may call for explanations from Senior Management around actions that have not been implemented and will have responsibility for agreeing any extensions to timescales. - 8.9 The Senior Manager (Audit, Fraud, Safety and Insurance) will prepare an annual report to the Audit and Scrutiny Committee, confirming compliance with PSIAS, highlighting key findings from audit work during the preceding audit year, giving information on the performance of the section and providing an opinion on the internal control environment of the Council. - 8.10 The work of Internal Audit, including the opinion on the control environment, will contribute to the Council's review of its corporate governance arrangements, the outcome of which will be published in the Annual Governance Statement.
+Regular follow-up work will be carried out to ensure that actions are in place and are effective. - 8.7 Failure by Senior Management to implement actions within the previously agreed timescales will be reported to the Audit and Scrutiny Committee at the first meeting following the end of the quarter in which the action was due to be implemented. - 8.8 The Audit and Scrutiny Committee may call for explanations from Senior Management around actions that have not been implemented and will have responsibility for agreeing any extensions to timescales. - 8.9 The Senior Manager will prepare an annual report to the Audit and Scrutiny Committee, confirming compliance with PSIAS, highlighting key findings from audit work during the preceding audit year, and providing an opinion on the internal control environment of the Council. - 8.10 The work of Internal Audit, including the opinion on the control environment, will contribute to the Council's review of its corporate governance arrangements, the outcome of which will be published in the Annual Governance Statement.